TerribleBrad/Wind-of-Kine/README.md

 I have an ultra-wide, but it's just not worth the hassle of setting Skyrim up for it, in my opinion.
 Skyrim isn't made for it; if you disagree, check [this guide](https://docs.google.com/document/d/1D3Yapmu_IkTWSszJ4h9wpNxgNLCi46f7XiJknpdMb6E/edit?usp=sharing) by my friend Mantis for compatibility with such screens.

+### Controller Support

+I don't use a controller when playing Skyrim so I haven't setup Streamlined Skyrim to work with one.
+Some people have had some issue using controllers so be aware.
+If you know how I could set up controller support reach out to me!
+See [Contact].(contact)

 ### I have a question

 Ask it in my Discord, link [here](https://discord.gg/ZHw7agzD) or Wabbajack's Discord, [link here](https://discord.com/invite/wabbajack).
 But make sure you're using the right support channel and not a general channel!